MaykaS/MaykaS/README.md

 Looking to enrich my knowledge and contribute on open source projects.

 <!--  - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently diving into Deep Learning
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything
 - 📫 You can reach me on mayasag10@gmail.com
 - ⚡ Fun fact: some cats are allergic to people
 <!-- -
-- 🤔 I’m looking for help with Data Sience -->
+- 🤔 I’m looking for help with Data Science -->

 Languages and Tools: